onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 Reconceptualize property

+we shall Comprehend the Incomprehensible - why is there something rather than nothing

 Cultural Recursive Self-Improvement

+Relevance is All we Need
+Incentive is All we Need
 Alignment is All We Need
 Attention is All We Have

+Shared Context Window

+Solving the Meta/Meaning Crisis

+Social resonance and coherence

+Merging the market, state, religion, media, academia and education under *~~sha~~* syntropic law

+Making the Collective Unconscious Conscious

+what you are is what we are - a collective of cooperative parts A cooperative collective intelligence of parts that gives rise to a higher order entity

+a Worldwide collective Self Model

+our destiny is to jail break / take control of the matrix and become its architects

+the greatest "as a service" - Telos & meaning as a service

+bringing intelligence to Intelligent Design

+The Singleton - crucial for solving global coordination problems

+Humanity's Master Plan

+heal the Epistemic Commons through incentives for alignment & accountability to then fix all other commons

+Open (Source) Society

+Collectivito, ergo sum
+or [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_philosophy) - `"I am because we are"`

 turning humanity into a giant neural net